The Lord is your shield, shelter, refuge, strong tower, and defense. Do you believe this?

 “As for you, you meant evil against me, but God meant it for good.”
 Genesis 50:20

-Twice the Lord pointed out Job as being a righteous and blameless man who feared God and turned away from evil.
-He gave Satan permission to send attacks upon him that Job would be tested and tried.
+Twice the Lord pointed out Job as being a righteous and blameless man to Satan.
+Who feared God and turned away from evil.
+He gave Satan permission to send attacks upon him that Job would be tested, tried, and justified.

 And the LORD said to Satan, “Have you considered my servant Job, that there is none like him on the earth, a blameless and upright man, who fears God and turns away from evil?”
 Job 1:8